Pursuing a graduate degree in Media Arts at the University of North Texas provides you many distinctive advantages, including:

 North Texas Television(ntTV) features student-produced programs on a wide range of topics, including news, sports, public affairs and entertainment.
 All UNT students are eligible to work at ntTV.

 You'll need to meet the admission requirements for the Toulouse Graduate School® and the department's requirements, including at least a 3.0 overall GPA in an accredited bachelor's program.
-Graduate school admission requirements are available at the graduate school website or our website.
+Graduate school admission requirements are available at the graduate schoolwebsite or the Department of Media Arts website.

 For full consideration, you should submit all required materials by Jan.15.
 A round of reviews is available for completed packets received by March 15.